DylanBanta/Send2Email/README.md

 ##### SMTP_Pass
 * This is the password for the SMTP_User that you'll be logging into to send emails from.
+* This is also the password you'll use when you choose Edit > Config from the file menu to access a GUI editor for the cfg.json file.
+* Note you will need the cfg.json file to at least exist in the AppData folder, as the software will not run without detecting cfg.json.
 * Default: N/A

 ##### Mail_From